LaiYanKai/2D/README.md

 * Pg 13, Table 2, caption should be:
   `Average speed ups for 3, 10, 20, and 30 turning points`

 Kindly note that an evolved version of R2 has been written, which addresses some issues with the algorithm.
-The paper would be uploaded to a preprint and linked here.
+The new paper has been submitted, the preprint is available at [https://arxiv.org/abs/2405.04952](https://arxiv.org/abs/2405.04952).
-The code for the evolved version will be uploaded once the new paper is published.
+The code for the evolved version will be uploaded once the new paper is published (not expected until October 2024 at least).

 # 2D Any-angle Path-finding
 Contains selected any-angle 2D path planners written in C++17 by Lai Yan Kai.